wtfd/wtfd.github.io/index.md

 ### Here is how it works:

     1. Create a transcript in Markdown
-2. Break it down to slides using special marks
+    2. Break it down to slides using special markup
     3. Add tables, charts, graphics...
     4. Submit the transcript
-5. Get a video presentation with voiceover!
+    5. Get video presentation with a voiceover!

 ### It's still under construction...